Everyone must now wear masks everywhere, except offices and outside, and controllers of premises can always insist they are worn.

 In England the wearing of a face covering in ‘relevant places’ had, subject to a ‘reasonable excuse’ exemption, been made a legal requirement from 24th July 2020.
 Children under the age of 11 are excluded.

 The ‘relevant places’ were all shops, enclosed shopping centres, arcades and any enclosed parts of port, airports, bus and train stations (‘transport hubs’).
-However, from 24 Sept, they also include:
+The definition of ‘shop’ is very wide (a building or room used mainly for the purposes of retail sale or hire of goods or services) and the previously long list of exemptions has from 24 Sept been largely removed.
+So, for example, no longer exempted are:

 - Banks, building societies, credit unions, short-term loan providers, savings clubs and undertakings which by way of business operate a currency exchange office, transmit money (or any representation of money) by any means or cash cheques which are made payable to customers